ji-zai/personal-site/content/essays/seek-truth.md

 Going back to the example of the Nobel laureate who can’t do good work [anymore](http://anymore.In): in most situations the right truth seeking move is to operate in ways that our outdated conditioning latches onto.

 For example, becoming popular feeds self-preservation, but is also incredibly valuable for seeking truth: it allows the world to criticize your ideas, which helps you improve more quickly.
 But it also sets a massive trap: the more you allow the popularity to satiate you, the more you’ll be derailed from getting what you consciously want.

+I suspect that when we think we want to be great at something, what we actually want is to simply become great at something that people appreciate - and that could be anything.

 ---